-The clock struck at 5:22pm, that fateful moment.
-Shiekh Hasina was about to wrap up her rally.
-The AL central leaders were still on the truck with her.
+The clock struck at 5:22 pm, that fateful moment.
+Sheikh Hasina was about to wrap up her rally.
+The AL Central leaders were still on the truck with her.

 Amid the roaring voices to stand against extremism, the first grenade was exploded and 12 more were hurled one after another, form the top of the nearby buildings, with black plumes of smoke covering the area.
 In a blink of an eye, the busy avenue had turned into a mangled disaster scene.
 Within moments the resounding resolve drowned out to an eerie silence.

 The truck on which Sheikh Hasina was standing when the grenades were thrown lay there, its wooden sides splintered away.